core-wg/oscore/draft-ietf-core-object-security.md

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it MUST verify the response as a non-Observe response.
 If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

 Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
-When an OSCORE observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and Object-Security option) change.
+When an OSCORE observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and OSCORE option) change.
 The server uses the new request's Partial IV as the 'request_piv' of new responses.

 #### No-Response {#no-resp}